Quality Assurance Manager

 This full-time post is available from mid-October 2020 and funding is currently available until 31st March 2022, pending further renewal of NIHR BRC funding.
 Usually based at Stadium House, White City campus with travel, as needed, to all Imperial College campuses, and occasionally further afield for 3rd party activities, ICTU staff are currently working remotely due to COVID19.

 Imperial College is supportive of flexible working.
 The College is happy to discuss the possibility of implementing such arrangements for this post, with suitably qualified people, subject to operational requirements.

 For an informal discussion about the post please contact Dr Justine Reise, Director of Operations, Imperial Clinical Trials Unit, email@example.com.

-Committed to equality and valuing diversity, we are an Athena SWAN Silver Award winner, a Stonewall Diversity Champion, a Disability Confident Employer and work in partnership with GIRES to promote respect for trans people.
+Committed to equality and valuing diversity, we are also an Athena SWAN Silver Award winner, a Stonewall Diversity Champion, a Disability Confident Employer and are working in partnership with GIRES to promote respect for trans people.

 About Imperial College London

 Imperial College London is the UK’s only university focussed entirely on science, engineering, medicine and business and we are consistently rated in the top 10 universities in the world.